 The idea for this work began when Salvador Dalí discovered an inkwell illustrated with the praying couple (from Jean-Francois Millet’s painting The Angelus, 1857–59).
 He embedded the inkwell in a loaf of bread and placed them both on the portrait bust of a woman.

 In 1931, Dalí described Surrealist sculpture as “created wholly for the purpose of materializing in a fetishistic way, with maximum tangible reality, ideas and fantasies of a delirious character.”
 Retrospective Bust of a Woman (1933) not only presents a woman as an object, but explicitly as one to be consumed.
 A baguette crowns her head, cobs of corn dangle around her neck, and ants swarm along her forehead as if gathering crumbs.
 Ants, of course, are a common reoccurring motif in Dali’s work.

-Photographed in the Metropolitan Museum of Art on NYC.
+Photographed in the Museum of Modern Art in NYC.

 This little bust of a Greco-Roman soldier sporting a super fancy helmet caught my eye despite its diminutive size of maybe 2 inches in height.
 And as is basks in a pinkish-hued glow, it’s easy to believe that the statue is in fact pink; but it’s not.
 The tiny bust is white, but by shooting it with my phone from a low angle, I was able to maximize the pink reflection of the room’s walls through the glass shelf on which it sits.
 It’s art!